Jack Mason: Kent from 1893 to 1902

+1897–98 tour of Australia

 Mason toured Australia in 1897–98 as part of the England cricket team's tour.
 He played in all five Test matches, his only appearances for the England team.
 Mason performed well at the start of the tour but endured "a long spell of bad luck" and did not live up to expectations.
-He averaged 12.90 batting and took two wickets in the Test matches, although he scored a century for the side in a first-class match against Victoria in Melbourne and averaged 39.33 with the bat in first-class matches on the tour.
+He averaged 12.90 batting and took two wickets in the Test matches, although he scored a century in a first-class match against Victoria in Melbourne, and averaged 39.33 with the bat in first-class matches on the tour.
 Mason's letters written during the tour later formed the basis of Test of Time, a book about the tour written by Mason's grandson John Lazenby.

+Kent from 1903 to 1914

-Mason played in the four Kent County Championship winning sides of the years leading up to the First World War and played his final game for the County in 1914.
-He made one first-class appearance after the war, for LG Robinson's XI against the Australian Imperial Force Touring XI in 1919 at Old Buckenham Hall in Norfolk.
-In total he played 300 times for Kent, scoring over 15,000 runs and taking 769 wickets.
+Mason played in the four Kent County Championship winning teams of the years leading up to the First World War, and played his final game for Kent in 1914.
+He made one first-class appearance after the war, for L. G. Robinson's XI against the Australian Imperial Force Touring XI in 1919 at Old Buckenham Hall in Norfolk.
+In total, he played 300 times for Kent, scoring over 15,000 runs and taking 769 wickets.
 His highest score of 183 came against Somerset at Blackheath while, in 1899, he posted an unbeaten 181 against Nottinghamshire in an unbroken partnership of 321 with Alec Hearne.
-This partnership, which was the highest in the county's history until 1934, remained a Kent record for the third wicket which stood until 2005.
-As of February 2018 it remains the sixth highest partnership in Kent's history for any wicket.
-He scored three successive centuries in 1904 against Yorkshire, Somerset and Essex and appeared 11 times for the Gentlemen against the Players.
+This partnership, which was the highest in the county's history until 1934, remained a Kent record for the third wicket until 2005.
+As of April 2016, this remains the fifth highest partnership in Kent's history for any wicket.
+Mason scored three successive centuries in 1904 against Yorkshire, Somerset, and Essex.
+He appeared in eleven matches for the Gentlemen against the Players.